 Restrictions Can – and Do – Apply

-Shared hosting accounts typically come with tight restrictions, and users can be blindsided by these provisions if they don’t read the hosting contract carefully.
+Shared server hosting accounts typically come with tight restrictions, and users can be blindsided by these provisions if they don’t read the hosting contract carefully.
 Hosting services can prohibit users from installing certain kinds of plugins or applications on their sites, which limits options for customizing.
 Promotional offers for extremely low prices can triple once the introductory period is over – and users can be automatically billed for the standard rate.

-Hosting providers reserve the right to terminate a user’s account for a variety of reasons, too.
+Hosting providers reserve the right to terminate a user’s hosting account for a variety of reasons, too.
 If a site “outgrows” its allotted resources by gaining large amounts of traffic that affects other users, the account can be closed.
 Similarly, if a site attracts malware or massive amounts of spam comments, it can be locked out and site owners must clean up the problem before the site can go live again.

 Who Should Use Shared Hosting?